Parathyroid Health

 Disorders of Parathyroid hormone affect serum levels of calcium and phosphorus.

-How do you get your calcium?
+How do we absorb calcium?

 What can damage calcium balance?